Sonic and the Secret Rings: Reception

 The game's level design received mixed reviews.
 Joynt preferred fast levels and felt that the ones requiring players to "move carefully" detracted from the experience.
 Bettenhausen praised the visual appeal of Secret Rings and compared it to that of Resident Evil 4, a game which critics acclaimed for its visuals.
 Casamassina agreed that the "Sonic Team has done a lot with [the seven levels]", and praised the varying missions and levels' aesthetic contrast.
 However, he criticized the placement of obstacles.
 Fahey denounced levels' "avoidable blind spots and leaps of faith", and found the number of stages and their re-use over multiple missions "a little bit disconcerting".
 He conceded that it added to the game's replay value, comparing the levels to tracks in racing games.

 Control and camera movement concerned reviewers.
 Bettenhausen called the controls "a tad reckless at first – Sonic's momentum takes some getting used to, and trying to go in reverse is a pain – but become more natural and fluid as you get acclimated to the fast-paced, twitchy action."
 Casamassina and Mueller offered similar opinions, while Shepperd criticized the game's low camera angle and arbitrary targeting system.
 Bettenhausen dismissed the game's multiplayer mode as a failed adaptation of the Mario Party series.
 Fahey concurred, adding that a multiplayer racing mode would have been preferable to "lame" minigames.
 Casamassina compared the games to those in Super Monkey Ball: Banana Blitz: "only a handful of them really stand out and some are downright pointless, but overall gamers will probably be happy that they were included."
 Shepperd agreed, but decried the necessity to "play the story mode extensively to unlock some of the party mode's best features."

 Legacy

 To mark Sonic's introduction in the 2008 Wii game Super Smash Bros.
 Brawl, Nintendo used "Seven Rings in Hand" and other Sonic series music as backing for the "Green Hill Zone" stage.
 Sonic Team and Sega later created Sonic and the Black Knight, a sequel to Secret Rings released on March 3, 2009.
 The two form the Storybook series; Secret Rings is based on Arabian Nights, and Black Knight casts Sonic into the world of King Arthur.
 On March 18, Secret Rings and Super Monkey Ball: Banana Blitz were compiled in a Wii release titled Sega Fun Pack: Sonic and the Secret Rings & Super Monkey Ball: Banana Blitz.
+The level Dinosaur Jungle will return as a race track in Sonic Racing: CrossWorlds.